mliezun/bierecode/README.md

 - `CLOUDFLARE_API_TOKEN` – API token with permissions for Pages and Workers KV
 - `CLOUDFLARE_ACCOUNT_ID` – your Cloudflare account ID
 The Terraform state file is stored in the same KV namespace between deployments.
 This allows Terraform to remember the namespace ID without relying on an additional backend.
+The workflow runs whenever you push to `main` or update a pull request targeting `main` so you can preview infrastructure changes before merging.
-The workflow also saves the Terraform state file to the same KV namespace.
-On each run it attempts to download this file before `terraform init`.
-If no state is available, Terraform starts with an empty state and the file is uploaded afterwards.
+On each run the workflow downloads this file before `terraform init`.
+If the file is missing but the namespace already exists, the workflow imports that namespace into the new state so `terraform apply` can proceed.
+After the run the updated state file is uploaded back to KV.